hanishkvc/prgs-sdr-kspecanal/README.rst

 One requires to pass to adjsiglvls a signal levels file, which was saved from a equivalent scan previously ;-(

-When scanning over a freq range, the program may auto adjust the endFreq so that the full freq range is a multiple of the selected samplingRate.
-So if using such a saved signal levels file, one will have to explicitly specify the scan command with the adjusted endFreq ourselves.

 Example:

 To save existing signal levels use